Invocatis/ad-selector/README.md

 ## Language: Clojure

-Since most new code at RPM is written in Clojure, we'd like you to try use Clojure for this challenge.
+Since most new code at *** is written in Clojure, we'd like you to try use Clojure for this challenge.
 You don't need to be a Clojure expert!
 Just let us know what your Clojure experience level is, and we'll evaluate your submission from that perspective.

 You're a long-term Clojure pro?
 We'll be hoping to see idiomatic syntax, design, and a strong understanding of the Clojure core API.